ProGamerGov/Multiscale-Resolution-Scripts/README.md

 * You can take the output from one of these scripts, and then use it at the input (by adding `-init_image` to step 1) used when running the same script again, in order to get forms/content from the style image to be more "complete" in the output image.
 You can then repeat this many times to enhance it's effect.
 The effect begins to diminish significantly after doing it over 5 times with an output image, according to my experiments.

+* When using `-init image` in steps after step 1, if you don't specify a seed value then the output seems to remain mostly the same.
+Specifying a seed value will make sure that the final output always looks the same.

 * These scripts are designed to use [jcjohnson's neural-style](https://github.com/jcjohnson/neural-style), [neural-style-pt](https://github.com/ProGamerGov/neural-style-pt), and any similar style transfer scripts.

 To run the scripts, you can use: